InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 2. Build and run the project.

-3. Modify the `TitleScene.swift` and `PlayScene.swift` files in the `Scenes` folders to customize them for your game.
+3. Modify the `TitleScene.swift` and `PlayScene.swift` files in the `Scenes` folder to customize them for your game.

     > The file names are prefixed with `Step #` so you can follow the flow of execution at a glance.
     >